ADigitalFrontier/spotanalyze/README.md

 Using `get_track_data.py` requires a .env file containing a Spotify Developer API `CLIENT_ID` and `CLIENT_SECRET`.
 The data which it downloads does not match the expected format of the playlist sorter `.csv` files, so you'll need to know what you're doing to make that work.

+## Note
-* Development streamlined via AI
+Development streamlined via AI